|

 resinosum is a

 saprotroph.
-The apparent contradiction can be resolved by
+The apparent contradiction was resolved by

 noting that the